luyadev/luya/docs/guide/app-blocks.md

 ],
 ```

-Maybe the application block is now known inside the config files, then there is an alternative option to define block variations:
+Maybe the application block is not known inside the config files, then there is an alternative option to define block variations:

 ```php
 'cmsadmin' => [